acli/new_clock/doc/CHIMES.md

 Chime melody notation
 =====================
-Carillon mode chime melodies
-are currently encoded in a small subset of Lilypond notation, partly because encoding melodies as arrays is cumbersome, and partly because Lilypond notation might actually be reasonably accessible (Zahnke, 2020).
+The chime melodies for carillon mode are currently encoded in a small subset of Lilypond notation, partly because encoding melodies as arrays is cumbersome, and partly because Lilypond notation might be reasonably accessible (Zahnke, 2020).
 Some other sonic notifications – specifically night watch announcements and sysline beeps in *synth* mode – are also encoded in this notation.